-Most reviews of tents for outdoor camping look at small, one and two man models.
-These definitely have a lot going for them; they’re lightweight, easy to carry and don’t need a lot of space to set up.
+Most reviews of tents for outdoor camping usually focus on small, one- or two-person models.
+These definitely have a lot going for them as they’re lightweight, easy to carry, and don’t need a lot of space to set up.

 Our Top Three Picks for the Best Family Tents: